tomasvn/til/JS_LEARNING/11-06-2020/NOTES.md

 - working on execution context, hoisting, scope, closures

+### Functions

+- are first-class objects, because they can have properties and methods [ref](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)
+- every function is a `Function` object
+- difference between other objects is that functions can be invoked

 #### Execution Context - Global context

 - When JS starts interpreting code it will create a global execution context